openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-zfs/zfs-configuration.md

      - node-2
 ```

 At the same time, you must set env variables in the ZFS-LocalPV CSI driver daemon sets (openebs-zfs-node) so that it can pick the node label as the supported topology.
 It adds "openebs.io/nodename" as default topology key.
-If the key doesn't exist in the node labels when the CSI ZFS driver register, the key will not add to the topologyKeys.
+If the key does not exist in the node labels when the CSI ZFS driver register, the key will not add to the topologyKeys.
 Set more than one keys separated by commas.

 ```yaml
 env: